taeho911/myweb/readme.md

 $ ./go.sh build
 ```

-* Caution: It is built using $GOPATH so you need to place this project under your $GOPATH/src
+* Caution: If you use go version lower than 1.16, it would be built using $GOPATH so you need to place this project under your $GOPATH/src

 ## How to start